SimplePractice logo

 Clear communication about how you use clinical notes AI tools to assist with documentation not only protects your client relationships—it also reinforces your commitment to ethical, client-centered care.

-In this article, we’ll cover how to inform clients about using AI notes in your practice, including how to approach the conversation, what to include in your consent documents, how to communicate the value and limits of AI tools in a way that builds clarity rather than confusion, and how to model transparency and healthy support systems for your clients.
+In this article, we’ll cover how to inform clients about using AI notes in your practice, including how to approach the conversation, what to include in your informed consent documents, how to communicate the value and limits of AI tools in a way that builds clarity rather than confusion, and how to model transparency and healthy support systems for your clients.

 How do I disclose the use of AI—and why is it important?